baltzell/alert-soft/README.md

-# Geometry
+# Geometry (COATJAVA+GEMC)
-* AHDC and ATOF geometry services exist in COATJAVA and export to GEMC.
+* AHDC and ATOF geometry services exist in COATJAVA and export to GEMC
-* Detector materials, target, support geometries should be checked.
+* Detector materials, target, support geometries should be checked

-# Digitization
+# Digitization (GEMC)
-* Sensitive volumes record GEANT hits, output in GEMC truth bank.
+* Sensitive volumes record GEANT hits, output in GEMC truth bank
-* ADC/TDC banks also output from GEMC.
-Not final, pending real data(?).
+* ADC/TDC banks also output from GEMC
+  * Contents/schema not final, pending real data(?)
   * How sophisticated is the GeV/ns -> ADC/TDC model?
   * How good does it need to be before investing more in reconstruction?
-* Time-to-distance/DOCA (?) in GEMC in progress, based on Garfield.
+* Time-to-distance/DOCA (?) in GEMC in progress, based on Garfield

-# Reconstruction
+# Reconstruction (COATJAVA)
 ## ATOF
 ## AHDC
+* Simple clustering and track finding exists
+* Is a simple, helical fit currently available?
+* Kalmna filtering exists
+  * parameters require tuning, e.g., uncertainties

 # Online
 What exactly is required to confirm ALERT is recording good data?